peiliu123456/SVDB/README.md

 This is the official project repository for SVDB: Semantic-Preserving Virtual Decision Boundary Mitigate Semantic Drift in Continual Test-Time Adaptation.
 This repository is built based on the [SAR 🔗](https://github.com/mr-eggplant/SAR).

-## 🔍 More Experiments: Forgetting resulting Semantic Drift Analysis
+## 🔍 More Experiments: Semantic Drift Analysis

 <p align="center">
 <img src="reply.jpg" alt="SVDB" width="100%" align=center />